Web inventor Tim Berners-Lee wins top computing prize

 The apps we use often sidestep the web.
 You can't post a funny video to Snapchat or hail an Uber car with the web.
 And even when we view websites on our phones, for example by tapping a link shared in Twitter or Facebook apps, the website often opens within the app instead of in a full-fledged web browser.

 Berners-Lee's invention faces another, more significant problem as well.
-Bogus information has flooded the web, most notably the "fake news" that plagued the 2016 US presidential election.
+Bogus information floods the web, perhaps most notably the "fake news" that plagued the 2016 US presidential election.

 "Looking at recent events, we have very dysfunctional systems on the web," Berners-Lee said in a statement.
 "While it has achieved tremendous strides, the web isn't uniquely affirmed as a medium for the spread of truth and goodwill; it is also a medium for the spread of untruths and hatred."